mlikhitha33-ship-it/ercot-price-forecasting/README.md

 Unlike regulated markets where utilities set prices, ERCOT runs a competitive wholesale market where prices are determined each hour by supply and demand.
 Generators, retailers, traders and storage operators all participate, buying and selling power based on market conditions.

 **How is price data collected?**
 ERCOT calculates Day-Ahead Market (DAM) Settlement Point Prices for every hour of the following day.
-Generators submit offers, load serving entities submit bids, and ERCOT's algorithms find the price that balances supply and demand at each grid location.
+Generators submit offers (Wind farm, solar farm, Battery), load serving entities (Retail electric providers) submit bids, and ERCOT's algorithms find the price that balances supply and demand at each grid location.
 Results are published publicly on ERCOT's website each day.

 **Who uses this data?**
 Primary users are energy traders, grid-scale battery storage operators, renewable energy developers, retail electricity providers and analytics firms building forecasting tools for the energy industry.